Forget time Management

 Irrespective of what you do, you have the power to reflect, review and decide how you want to move forward.

-• Work not reflecting the results you want to achieve?
+• Are your tasks in line with your rocks?
+I.e. quarterly objectives?
 Reflect on where you could better spend your efforts.

 • Don’t have enough time to achieve everything on your to-do list?
-Are you spending time on the right activities?
 Where can you systemize and automate certain activities?

 • Trying to do everything yourself?
 Who can you onboard to help?